SatoshiPortal/cyphernode/README.md

 # What is cyphernode?

-Cyphernode is a Free open-source alternative to hosted services and commercial Bitcoin APIs such as Blockchain.info, Bitpay, Coinbase, Blocypher, Bitgo, etc. You can use it to build Bitcoin services and applications using your own Bitcoin and Lightning Network full nodes.
+Cyphernode is a Free open-source alternative to hosted services and commercial Bitcoin APIs such as Blockchain.info, Bitpay, Coinbase, BlockCypher, Bitgo, etc. You can use it to build Bitcoin services and applications using your own Bitcoin and Lightning Network full nodes.
 It is a substitute for the Bitcore and Insight software projects.

 It implements a self-hosted API which allows you to spawn and call your encrypted overlay network of dockerized Bitcoin and crypto software projects (virtual machines).
 The Docker containers used in this project are hosted at www.bitcoindockers.com.